F-Salehi/CURE_robustness/README.md

 ### Dependencies
 ---
-To use the code use python3.7 and install the package using
+The code is compatible with python3.7.
+To install the dependecies use
 ```
 pip install -e .
 ```

-To start, you might want to look at the notebook
+To start, you can play with the following notebook:

 * "[CURE Example Code](https://github.com/F-Salehi/CURE_robustness/blob/master/notebooks/example.ipynb) "

+It trains a robust _ architecture on CIFAR-10, which achieves _ % and _ % clean and adversarial accuracies respectively.

 ### Reference
 ----
 "[Robustness via curvature regularization, and vice versa](https://arxiv.org/abs/1811.09716) ", SM.
-Moosavi-Dezfooli, A. Fawzi, J. Uesato, and P. Frossard.
+Moosavi-Dezfooli, A. Fawzi, J. Uesato, and P. Frossard, _CVPR 2019_.